 A More Complete Solution

-If the circuit breaker panel is full, the better option is to add a sub-panel or upgrade your electrical panel.
-This may seem extreme, but I've seen where the use of tandem breakers can lead.
-I've actually seen a circuit breaker panel half full of tandem circuit breakers.
-This is not a good sign.
-Not only are you likely overloading the circuit breaker panel, but it's likely the percentage of fill of electrical wires in your panel is way overboard.
+This may seem extreme, but panels with a lot of tandem breakers can be a big red flag.
+Not only is this likely overloading the panel, there's also a good chance that the amount of wiring inside the panel is exceeding safe "fill" capacity.
 Upgrading to a larger panel or adding a sub-panel is a safer solution that gives you more flexibility for future expansion of your electrical system.